Tutorial: Using TextMate Bundles

-- You are working with PhpStorm 2016.1 (where TextMate Bundles has been supported) or higher.
-In this tutorial, PhpStorm 2016.2 is used.
+You are working with PhpStorm 2016.1 (where TextMate Bundles are supported) or later.

 Before you start working with TextMate Bundles, make sure that the TextMate bundle support plugin is enabled.
 The plugin is bundled with PhpStorm and is activated by default.
-If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Managing Plugins.

 Suppose you want PhpStorm to highlight syntax of the Shell Script files.
 For this purpose, you have already downloaded the Shell Script TextMate Bundle.
 It now resides on your hard disk, and you only have to import this bundle into PhpStorm.

-OK, off we go.
-On the main toolbar, click , and under the Editor node, click TextMate Bundles.
-Then, in the TextMate Bundles area, click , and locate the desired bundle on your hard disk:
+In the Settings/Preferences dialog (Ctrl+Alt+S), go to Editor, then click TextMate Bundles.
+In the TextMate Bundles area, click and locate the desired bundle on your hard disk:

 Click OK to apply changes.
-The Shell Script bundle appears in the list of recognized bundles, and its local path is visible to the right:
+The Shell Script bundle appears in the list of recognized bundles:

 Notice the color scheme mapping section in the lower part of the TextMate Bundles page.
 By default, the PhpStorm's Default color scheme maps to the Mac Classic.
 To use a different color scheme for the bundle, click the Mac Classic cell in the mappings table and select the desired scheme from the list of available ones.